MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxfactorycircuitaddelements.md

 ### -param Elements

-TBD - An ACXELEMENT circuit object (TBD - array?).

-`_In_reads_(ElementsCount) ACXELEMENT*   Elements,`
+One or more ACXELEMENT circuit objects.

 ### -param ElementsCount

-The number of elements that will be added to the circuit.
+The number of elements that will be added to the factory circuit.
 This is a one based count.

 ## -returns